Valencia 2026

 Is Valencia safe for teenagers?

 Since our first trip in 2008, Unschool Adventures has facilitated independent exploration of foreign cities by teen groups without serious incident.
-While no such exploration is risk-free, we encourage you to think of Valencia as you might think of New York, San Francisco, Chicago, or Vancouver: a big city that young people can successfully navigate with basic precautions, budding street smarts, and regular communication with caring adults (the UA staff).
+While no such exploration is risk-free, we encourage you to think of Valencia as you do other big cities in Europe that young people can successfully navigate with basic precautions, street smarts, and regular communication with caring adults (the UA staff).
 If you’re unsure whether this level of freedom and responsibility is appropriate for your teen, don’t hesitate to contact Blake (blake@unschooladventures.com) prior to applying.

 Can you accommodate my ADHD / social anxiety / neurodivergence / etc?